oadultradeepfield/oadultradeepfield/projects/boonchubike-cms/index.md

 slug: boonchubike-cms
 title: Boonchubike CMS
 authors: phanuphat
-tags: [typeScript, react, tailwind, firebase, tanstack, shadcn]
+tags: [ typeScript, react, tailwind, firebase, tanstack, shadcn ]
+date: 2025-08-08
 ---

 In this project, I created a client management system for Boonchubike, a bicycle store in Thailand.
 The problem was that